 While there is other camping available at Keyhole State Park, this is certainly the most unique.
 The treehouse accommodates up to 5 people and is unique and cozy.
 While there is no running water, it does include a microwave and refrigerator.
 Reservations fill quickly.

+While not a state park, the nation’s first national monument has family-friendly camping nearby.
 For families looking for an easy camping experience, the Devils Tower KOA is a great choice.
 Stay in your RV (max: 70 feet) or tent or rent a camping cabin.
 Other perks include a playground, hayrides, a nightly movie showing, a full restaurant, Sweet Shoppe and an outdoor heated pool.
 Reservations only.

-The Bighorn National Forest area is what many would call a “Local’s Forest”— a hidden gem often overshadowed by the pull of the national parks.
+Bighorn National Forest area is what many would call a “Local’s Forest”— a hidden gem often overshadowed by the pull of the national parks.
 However, the camping is easy, plentiful and beautiful.

 This centrally-located campground has 25 sites, 15 of which have electric hook-ups.
 A dump and fill station is available just down the road.
 It’s a great campground for swimming and boating access (with a small fee).
 At 7,900 feet, plan on cold nights year-round.
 Reservations suggested.